-Investment by Japan in U.S. real estate and industrial and agricultural production has stimulated significant friction between the countries.
-Many Americans argue that such investment unfairly favors the Japanese in light of apparent barriers to reciprocal U.S. investments in Japan.65 Others believe that Japanese investment "strips" certain technologies or industries from America and transfers them to Japan.66 The Japanese view such criticisms as unfair or racially motivated, particularly in light of the higher historical levels of total Dutch and British investment in America, which have not generated U.S. opposition.67 The result is that Japanese investments in the U.S. often deepen bilateral controversy.
+Investment by Japan in U.S. real estate, and industrial and agricultural production has stimulated significant friction between the countries.
+Many Americans argue that such investment unfairly favors the Japanese in light of apparent barriers to reciprocal U.S. investments in Japan.
+Others believe that Japanese investment "strips" certain technologies or industries from America and transfers them to Japan.
+The Japanese view such criticisms as unfair or racially motivated, particularly in light of the higher historical levels of total Dutch and British investment in America, which have not generated U.S. opposition.
+The result is that Japanese investments in the U.S. often deepen bilateral controversy.

 There have been well-publicized examples of foreign investment generating U.S.-Japan friction in agriculture.
-In 1989, after protracted negotiations led Japan to phase out beef quotas by April 1991, several Japanese food concerns purchased or invested in American beef ranches or packinghouses.
-These investments were broadly criticized, largely due to the perception that the Japanese were attempting to prevent Americans from realizing the anticipated benefits of increased beef exports by directly purchasing beef operations to dominate sales back to Japan.
-After a brief uproar, fanned by major media coverage, concern dissipated.68
+In 1989, after protracted negotiations led Japan to phase out beef quotas by April 1991, several Japanese food concerns purchased or invested in American beef ranches

-Industries, against Japanese machinery producers alleging in effect that Japan inherently practices unfair trade may be found in M. HOLLAND, WHEN THE MACHINE STOPPED: A CAUTIONARY TALE FROM INDUSTRIAL AMERICA (1989) at 171-243.
+64 Prominent examples of recent critical analyses of Japanese trade practices include Fallows, supra, note 51; Prestowitz, supra, note 51; P. DRUCKER, THE NEW REALITIES: IN GOVERNMENT AND POLITICS, IN ECONOMICS AND SOCIETY, IN BUSINESS TECHNOLOGY AND WORLD VIEW (1989); TOLCHIN AND TOLCHIN, supra, note 51; and D. BURSTEIN, YEN!
+JAPAN'S NEW FINANCIAL EMPIRE AND ITS THREAT TO AMERICA (1988).
+Litigation concerning manufacturing reversals due to Japanese imports is extensive.
+An excellent account of the most famous dispute brought by a Florida machine tool firm, Houdaille Industries, against Japanese machinery producers alleging in effect that Japan inherently practices unfair trade may be found in M. HOLLAND, WHEN THE MACHINE STOPPED: A CAUTIONARY TALE FROM INDUSTRIAL AMERICA (1989) at 171-243.
 The bitterness of the Japanese position concerning American criticism has been best articulated by S. ISHIHARA, THE JAPAN THAT CAN SAY NO (1989).